-MISSION: Provides products, services, technical support, and assistance to the FHWA field organization for the planning, development, and deployment of transportation systems management and operations; ITS and next generation technologies and capabilities, including the integration of automated driving systems with roadway systems; and tolling, pricing and revenue strategies.
+1) MISSION: Provides products, services, technical support, and assistance to the FHWA field organization for the planning, development, and deployment of transportation systems management and operations; intelligent transportation systems (ITS) and next generation technologies and capabilities, including the integration of automated driving systems with roadway systems; and tolling, pricing and revenue strategies.
 Focuses on transportation operations and congestion management programs at systemic and institutional levels.